Kappa Delta Responds to Coronavirus

 Q: My chapter has a house or a suite.
 Can I just talk to the VP-F about my housing fees?

 A: Most Kappa Delta chapter facilities are owned and managed by local house corporations, which are comprised of Kappa Delta alumnae who care deeply about the collegiate members and long-term sustainability of the chapter facility.
 Local house corporations are separate legal entities and make their own decisions.
-Some Kappa Delta chapter facilities (typically University-owned spaces such as suites and dormitory floors) are managed by the chapter or a local housing volunteer; if your chapter does not have a house corporation, the VP-F is the right contact for questions about your housing fees.
+Some Kappa Delta chapter facilities (typically University-owned spaces such as suites and dormitory floors) are managed by the chapter or a local housing volunteer.
+If you chapter has a house corporation, your VP-F serves on the board and can direct you to the appropriate house corporation volunteer If your chapter does not have a house corporation, the VP-F is the right contact for questions about your housing fees.

 Q: Can national Kappa Delta answer questions about my housing situation?